IceRaptor/HumanResources/README.md

 * Account for inflated hiring bonuses when recalculating on rehire
 * Check events for crew callsigns; I think they only have names?
 * Commander should have neither hatred/loyalty/attitude
 * Expense costs should be exponential?
+* Expense changes should have personnel costs (luxury cost, maybe tied to tags)?
 * Renewal should update terms, not 'same terms'
+* Fix/eliminate smear campaign event
+* Implement planet blacklist for head hunting
+* Add re-hire bonus to attitude
+* Implement CrewCooldownInterval for head-hunting